-The company is committed to the reduction in energy consumption and pollution and will do so where relevant and practical.
-Our pledge under Pillar 2 of People - Planet - Purpose shows our commitment to energy consumption, as demonstrated in VolkerServices HSEQS Policy and Practice.
+The company is committed to the reduction in energy consumption and pollution and will do so where relevant and practical as per our pledge under Pillar 2 of People - Planet - Purpose.
 Reduction in energy consumption is important in reducing our overall carbon footprint.

-4.7 Carbon Footprint
+4.7 Carbon Reduction Strategy

-Our pledge under Pillar 2 of People - Planet - Purpose shows our commitment to lowering our carbon footprint, as demonstrated in VolkerServices HSEQS Policy and Practice Our carbon footprint will be measured on an annual basis.
+Our pledge under Pillar 2 of People - Planet - Purpose shows our commitment to lowering our carbon footprint, as demonstrated in the VF Carbon Reduction Strategy and our Net Zero commitment.
+Our carbon footprint will be measured on an annual basis.
 Relevant reports will be issued in accordance with recognised emission reporting protocols and where necessary be validated by a third party.
 Where possible, and when requested, the company will disclose our carbon footprint data in accordance with standard Carbon Disclosure protocols.
 Progress towards reducing our carbon footprint will be communicated to all employees and any feedback from the business will be used to further improve our footprint.